juliancolumbres/FindMyVaccine/README.md

 - **Story:** Users find COVID-19 vaccination locations, and use GPS to navigate to that locations.
 - **Market:** All individuals who are looking to get a vaccine or are seeking more info.
 - **Habit:** Users would need this when they are going through the vaccination process.
-- **Scope:** Shown locations depend on availability of vaccines at each site.
+- **Scope:** Locations shown depend on availability of vaccines at each site.
 This app can find nearby locations or sites near any specified zipcode.

 ## Product Spec